The control room for real coding agents.

 Come back to it anytime.

-Built for developers working with real coding agents today, with a shared environment that gets more capable as the agents inside it do.
+Built for developers working with real coding agents today, with a development environment that gets more capable as the agents inside it do.

-Claude Code and Codex support built in, with a growing adapter model underneath. macOS today.
+Claude Code, Codex, and Gemini CLI supported out of the box, with a growing adapter model underneath. macOS today.
 Windows and Linux coming.